Army Radio – גלי צה"ל : The Songs of Fallen Soldiers

 by Shalom Chanoch

-A song about: A soldier who returns for a short visit to spend precious time together with his girlfriend.
-Meanwhile, the war rages on and he must return, which he does, "without saying a word."
+A soldier returns for a short visit to spend precious time with his girlfriend.
+Meanwhile, the war rages on and he must return, which he does "without saying a word."

 by Eviatar Banai

-A song about: A young man asks his father to tell him he loves him and that he is doing everything he's supposed to do.
-He needs his father to say these things one more time, before the father heads back to Miluim (army reserves).
+A young man asks his father to tell him he loves him and that he is doing everything he's supposed to do.
+He needs his father to say these things one more time, before the father heads back to Miluim (מילואים, "army reserves").

-by Roni Dalumi (based on words by Benyamin Frankel, a soldier who died during service in 1974)
+by Roni Dalumi (based on words by Benyamin Frankel, a soldier who fell in the line of duty in 1974)

-A song about: Letting a loved one (a soldier) go do whatever his heart desires because life is short and he may not return.
+Letting a loved one (a soldier) do whatever his heart desires because life is short and he may not return.

 by Arik Einstein